Darkman: Other media

-Merchandise

 Tony Gardner's company Alterian, Inc. produced two different Halloween masks of the Darkman character after the film was released.
 Merchandising for the character all but disappeared for close to a decade until SOTA Toys obtained the rights to make a Darkman action figure.
 SOTA president Jerry Macaluso explained that Universal had been confused about the merchandise rights:

 Universal didn't know they owned the merchandise rights [to Darkman].
 It didn't show up on any of their merchandise sheets.
 I had to convince them to spend a little time and have their lawyers look into it.
 I knew at the time that film was made Sam (Raimi) didn't have the power to retain those rights so it HAD to be Universal even though they said they didn't have them.
 Turns out I was right and afterwards Darkman started to show up in all their catalogs of films available to license...

 In 2005, SOTA produced two versions of their Darkman action figure (including interchangeable head and hands to allow the figure to be either bandaged or revealing his scarred visage), as well as a Darkman statue.

 In November 2007, Sideshow Collectibles put up for pre-order a 1:4 scale "Premium" Format Figure version of Darkman that would be released in 3rd quarter 2008.